Dark Nights: Metal: Plot

-On Thanagar Prime, Hal and Mr. Terrific are rescued from their cells by the Martian Manhunter (who has been exploring Thanagar Prime to learn about the secret Nth Metal deposits) and the trio proceed to rescue Plastic Man from Synn and Starro.
+On Thanagar Prime, Hal and Mr. Terrific are rescued from their cells by Martian Manhunter (who has been exploring Thanagar Prime to learn about the secret Nth Metal deposits) and the trio proceed to rescue Plastic Man from Synn and Starro.
 They soon learn several Dark Knights have seized control of the Phoenix Cannon, reversing its polarity to make Earth sink further into the Dark Multiverse.

-In the Rock of Eternity, Kendra regains control of her body after Wonder Woman uses her golden lasso on her, restoring Kendra's memories, although she is still in her dark-hawk form.
-Kendra decides to operate under her original alias, Hawkgirl, and arms herself with Carter's mace.
-However, even after defeating Black Adam, both are beaten by The Batman Who Laughs, who explains that all the heroes have done is help accelerate Barbatos' plans and that Earth is now low enough for Barbatos' army to claim it.
-Refusing to give up, Diana and Kendra proceed to use the Rock of Eternity's core to reach Barbatos and are confronted by his Dark Army.

-Clashing their metals together (Diana's bracelets and Kendra's mace), the two heroines succeed in helping Green Lantern, Mr. Terrific, Aquaman and Deathstroke fight back against the Dark Knights.
-Mr. Terrific convinces Plastic Man to awaken, turning the tide of battle.
-Reaching the Dark Forge, Kendra manages to break Carter out of Barbatos' corruption (reigniting the Forge in the process), Diana reaches Batman and Superman (clothed in Tenth Metal, the prime constituent of the World Forge), and Barbatos is confronted by the Flash and Cyborg, who have gathered reinforcements from other realities (including the '53rd Earth').
+Kendra regains control of her body after Wonder Woman uses her lasso on her, restoring Kendra's memories.
+Both are beaten by The Batman Who Laughs, who explains that all the heroes have done is help accelerate Barbatos' plans and that Earth is now low enough for Barbatos' army to claim it.
+Refusing to give up, Diana and Kendra use the Rock of Eternity's core to reach Barbatos and are confronted by his Dark Army.
+Reaching the Dark Forge, Kendra manages to break Carter out of Barbatos' corruption, reigniting the Forge in the process.Barbatos is confronted by the Flash and Cyborg, who have gathered reinforcements from other realities.

-Refusing to lose, Barbatos reveals his last resort; using the combined power of the positive energy of his prisoner the Over-Monitor, the Anti-Monitor's brain's negative energy, and the Batman Who Laughs' dark energy, he plans to destroy all of creation and leave nothing but darkness in his wake.
+Refusing to lose, Barbatos reveals his last resort; using the combined power of the positive energy of his prisoner the Over-Monitor, the Anti-Monitor's brain, and the Batman Who Laughs' dark energy, he plans to destroy all of creation and leave nothing but darkness in his wake.
 An unexpected team-up of Batman and the Joker, however, halts this plan, the Justice League defeats the remaining Dark Knights, and Hawkgirl subdues Barbatos.
-After the Over-Monitor explains that all living things have trace amounts of Tenth Metal, the League proceed to use this power to pull Earth out of the Dark Multiverse (which unintentionally also results in the Source Wall shattering).
-After the battle the Over-Monitor chains Barbatos down at the bottom of the Dark Multiverse with Tenth Metal chains, forcing him to watch the World Forge burn bright once more as it creates new worlds.
+After the Over-Monitor explains that all living things have trace amounts of Tenth Metal, the League use this power to pull Earth out of the Dark Multiverse, which inadvertently shatters the Source Wall.
+After the battle, the Over-Monitor chains Barbatos at the bottom of the Dark Multiverse.